Consumer medicine information

 These medicines may be affected by GlucaGen® HypoKit or may affect how well GlucaGen® HypoKit works.
 Your doctor or pharmacist will be able to tell you what to do if you use GlucaGen® HypoKit while taking other medicines.

-4. How do I use GlucaGen® HypoKit?
+How to use GlucaGen® HypoKit

 The freeze-dried GlucaGen® powder should be dissolved in the water provided and then injected under the skin, into a muscle or - by a medical person only - into a vein.